-Figure 6.
+Figure 5.
 CHEESY z'-profiles simulated with the Spinach library (Hogben et al., 2011) using propagation in the tilted frame (black) and comparison to the experimental profiles (red).
-For better visibility the simulations are vertically shifted by -0.1.
 Analogous calculations in the rotating frame using the holeburn.m function in light blue.
 For experimental parameters, see Sect.
 B4.